calyxium-lang/book/src/ch00-00-introduction.md

 doesn’t make any assumptions about which one.
 We’ve tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
 We don’t spend a lot of time talking about what programming _is_ or how to think about it.
-If you’re entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming.
+If you’re _entirely_ new to programming, you would be better served by reading a book that specifically provides an introduction to programming.
+Don't feel threatened if you are new however, as it can be a good brain exercise, and you are also challenging yourself to do something new.
+Not a lot of people are doing that these days!

 ## How to Use This Book